 How to Become an Optical Technician in 5 Steps

 Find out the typical work responsibilities of optical technicians as well as training required.
 Get information about optional certification and employment outlook along with median annual salary data.
-Schools offering Engineering Technology degrees can also be found in these popular choices.
+Schools offering Electrical Engineering degrees can also be found in these popular choices.

 What Is an Optical Technician?

 An optical technician is a specialist who assists optometrists and ophthalmologists by producing eyeglasses according to their specifications.
 Although you might perform the cutting, grinding and polishing of lenses for glasses by hand, precision machines increasingly handle these functions.
 Your other duties include evaluating prescriptions and work orders to determine lens parameters; selecting lens blanks for processing; cleaning finished lenses; attaching temple pieces, nose pads and shields to frames; mounting lenses in frames; adjusting the alignment of frames; and repairing broken frames.